PRIVATE LTE AND 5G NETWORKS FOR ENTERPRISE - WHY AND HOW?

 environments to provide mission critical communication services.
 Safety at work and reliable remote control of equiopment is mandatory.
 The leading mining companies worldwide are turning to Private LTE for solutions.
 An example is Agnico Eagle’s Flagship mine, the deepest in the Americas.
 Click here for more information.

 Manufacturing and Industry 4.0: Robots and factory automation require highly secure and reliable broadband wireless communications.
 The rise of Covid is making factory shop floor control, using wireless networking, ever more important for productivity and employee safety.
-Quoting a Wall Street journal article on ““You wouldn’t be comfortable putting your industrial applications on a Wi-Fi network because there’s no reliability,” said Petar Popovski, a professor of wireless connectivity at Aalborg University in Denmark.”.
+Quoting a Wall Street journal article ““You wouldn’t be comfortable putting your industrial applications on a Wi-Fi network because there’s no reliability,” said Petar Popovski, a professor of wireless connectivity at Aalborg University in Denmark.”.

 Hospitals: Secure wireless networks enable helathcare facilities to perform real-time patient monitoring, asset tracking to ensure optimal deployment of medical equipment amd general secure digital communications involving sensitive information.
 More information is available in this article.